 Why did the Grey become a legend?
 There are several reasons.
-He was purchased for a pittance $1,200 by 4 bush owners who only wanted to win a race on the local Goondiwindi track.
-(The deal was done in the famous old pub, the Victoria Hotel which has just had a multi-million dollar refurbishment).
+He was affectionately known as the Goondiwindi Grey, as his owners came from Goondiwindi, and he was pure grey in appearance.
+He was purchased in 1969 for a pittance approximately $1,300 by 4 bush owners (Bill Bishop (newsagent owner), G Pippos (hotelier), GN McMicking (grazier), and Jim Coorey (business executive)) who only wanted to win a race on the local track.
+The deal was done in the famous old Goondiwindi pub, the Victoria Hotel.

 He won a string of other big races among his 29 wins and was placed in the Melbourne Cup burdened with the massive 60.5 kilos but it was his character and lovable antics that saw him adored not only by the racing fraternity but also by people not remotely interested in the sport who flocked to the tracks to watch him perform.

 Some of his lovable traits included, standing stock still at the gate before going out to race refusing to move until the applause reached the required crescendo.
 He would never give in during a race mostly under crushing weights.
 Often looking beaten, but when he heard the crowd roaring would raise another effort, fight back and most times win.
-He would come back to the gate, lathered in sweat, his great grey chest heaving and look up to the crowd awaiting their applause, then bow and always headed to the winners stall.
+It is even said, that after a particularly good victory, Gunsynd would stop in front of the grandstand and bow to the applauding crowd.

 A fierce fighter on the track, off it he was a lovable "softie" resting his head on people's shoulders for a cuddle and would stand perfectly still while little children crawled all over him.
 The record "The Goondiwindi Grey" made the hit parade.
 Cartoons normally reserved for Politicians and World Leaders were drawn about him.